 SPs will be informed in advance that the project or interaction will be recorded.
 No personal information will be shared or referenced during a video recording.
 SPs will be identified by the case name and information that was provided during training.
-SPs will be requested to sign an online consent and release form providing information on the project and the purpose of the recording.
+SPs will be requested to sign an Online Consent and Media Release Form providing information on the project and the purpose of the recording.